chronos-northwestern/chronos/project_report/INTERNSHIP_PROJECT_REPORT.md

 Coordinating these meetings manually is extremely time-consuming and suboptimal.
 Key problems include:

-1. **Complexity**: With 50 students, 20 faculty, and 30 time slots, there are potentially millions of possible schedules
+1. **Complexity**: With approximately 50 students, 40 faculty, and 30 time slots, there are potentially millions of possible schedules
 2. **Constraint Management**: Must respect faculty availability, student preferences, and time conflicts
 3. **Preference Optimization**: Students have ranked preferences that should be respected
 4. **Time Investment**: Manual scheduling can take days or weeks